jonathanlermitage/software-updates-bot/README.md

 # software-updates-bot
-:construction_worker: A bot that looks for popular stuff updates, then push data into this repository as JSON, markdown report, and RSS/Atom feeds.
+:robot: A bot that looks for popular stuff updates, then push data into this repository as JSON, markdown report, and RSS/Atom feeds.
 Currently runs on a Raspberry Pi (every hour).
 See generated reports:
 * [JSON report](https://raw.githubusercontent.com/jonathanlermitage/software-updates-bot/master/report/report.json)
 * [Markdown report](report/report.md)
 * [Markdown report (ordered by date)](report/report-by-date.md)